-The Bank had approximately 11.8 million retail customers, nearly 7,000 corporate customers and over 1.2 million commercial customers as of March 31, 2016.
-The Bank had the largest deposit base among private sector banks with TL 157,795 million in deposits as of March 31, 2016 (Source: BRSA).
+The Bank had approximately 11.8 million retail customers, nearly 7,000 corporate customers and over 1.2 million commercial customers as of 31 March 2017.
+The Bank had the largest deposit base among private sector banks with TL 191,451 million in deposits as of 31 March 2017 (Source: BRSA).
 The Bank's broad network of branches and alternative distribution channels provides the Bank with presence, access and crucial local knowledge of retail and corporate/commercial customers in every city in Turkey.
 Unlike most of its competitors, in addition to the branches in large cities, the Bank also has branches in rural districts.
-In particular, in 78 out of the 81 cities of Turkey, the Bank has the largest number of branches among private sector banks according to the Turkish Banks Association.
-The Group's relationships with its customers have also typically been long-standing; for example, as of March 31, 2016, the Bank's customers have held deposit accounts with the Bank for an average of 7.7 years.
+As of 31 March 2017, the Bank had the largest nationwide branch network among private sector banks in Turkey according to the Banks Association of Turkey.
+The Group's relationships with its customers have also typically been long-standing; for example, as of 31 March 2017, the Bank's customers have held deposit accounts with the Bank for an average of 7.6 years.

-The Bank's management believes that the relatively large size of the Group's existing customer base compared to its private sector banking competitors provides an important competitive advantage in the highly competitive Turkish banking market given the relatively high cost of attracting new customers as compared to maintaining existing customers and focusing on cross-selling.
-Accordingly, the Group seeks to ensure that it has in-depth knowledge of its customers and the ability to maximize the value of its existing customer relationships.
+The Bank's management believes that the relatively large size of the Group's existing customer base compared to its private sector banking competitors provides an important competitive advantage in the highly competitive Turkish banking market given the relatively high cost of attracting new customers as compared to maintaining existing customers and focusing on cross-selling to these existing customers.
+Accordingly, the Group seeks to ensure that it has in-depth knowledge of its customers and the ability to maximise the value of its existing customer relationships.